brwyatt/puppet-flatpak/README.md

 ## Limitations

-Currently, this module can only install on Debian-based systems and has not been tested on distributions other than Ubuntu 16.04.
-It may or may not work on other Debian-based distributions, but makes no claims regarding such.
-This will not currently work at all on RHEL-based systems.
+Currently, this module can only install on Debian-based systems and Redhat based systemd it has not been tested on distributions other than Ubuntu 16.04, CentOS 7 and CentOS 8.
+It may or may not work on other Debian-based or Redhat based distributions, but makes no claims regarding such.

 ## Development